markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ## Development vs. Production Environments

+The first thing we need to do is set up our development environment.
+Because the current codebase is live, we can't make changes to it without disturbing Run Buddy's users.
+This is where our friend Git comes back into play.

 Git allows developers to create copies of the codebase, known as **branches**.
 Our live site runs from the `master` branch&mdash;this is the **production environment**.
-The branch we create to work on will be a copy of the `master` branch&mdash;this will be our **development environment**.
+The branch we'll create to work on will be a copy of the `master` branch&mdash;this will be our **development environment**.

 As a rule, production environments should never be worked on directly because any bugs or errors that are introduced will be immediately apparent to users.
-This is where Git branching comes in.
-Git branching allows us to isolate versions of the code for development and testing.
+Git branching lets us isolate versions of the code for development and testing.
 This is known as **working in isolation**.

 > **Pro Tip:** Branch names are just labels that can be changed.
 The `master` branch does not always have to be the production environment, but in our scenario this will be the case.